What Exactly Is The HTS Classification Number?

 Even with the HTS search tool, you may be confused about what code applies to the commodities that you are importing.
-It’s important to find the right HTS code because it provides different information to agencies like:
+It’s important to find the right HTS code because it provides different information to agencies.
+An HTS code:

-- Determining the duty rate applied to imported commodities.
+- Determines the duty rate applied to imported commodities.

 - Helps U.S. Customs streamline the process to examine, document, and request information about a shipment.

-- Identify specific regulations and other rules applied to imported goods and products.
+- Identifies specific regulations and other rules applied to imported goods and products.

-- Determine if goods and products are subject to duty exemption under specific trade agreements.
+- Determines if goods and products are subject to duty exemption under specific trade agreements.

-- Allow U.S. agencies to collect import and export statistics.
+- Allows U.S. agencies to collect import and export statistics.

-- Determine if different trade laws apply to imported products.
+- Determines if different trade laws apply to imported products.